jifel/alx-system_engineering-devops/0x00-shell_basics/README.md

 16. Create a script that moves all files beginning with an uppercase letter to the directory tmp u
 17. delete all files that end with ~
 18. create multiple directories
 19. list files and directories and separate it by commas
+20. magic file